Cameron-Ord/Cameron-Ord/README.md

 - **MySQL**: Managing and optimizing databases for seamless data operations.

 ## 🚀 What I'm Currently Up To
-- Reading wayland, wlroots, openGL documentation, and exploring the possibilties.
+- Lookin at wayland documentation, getting more into SDL.
+Considering checking out raylib.
 - Exploring new ways to enhance web applications.
 - Building my skills by developing real-world use applications, as well as random stuff for fun.
 - Constantly learning and evolving in the ever-changing tech landscape.